-domain.
-Use of this approach has been reported already very early, for studies of particle diffusion [37] but it was not much followed after the rapid development of time domain Dynamic Light Scattering (DLS).
-However, it quickly became a versatile standard approach for use in flowing systems [38,39] We here employ the recently introduced Super-Heterodyne Laser Doppler-Velocimetry (SH-LDV) allowing for the correction of multiple scattering by an empirical post-recording correction scheme [40].
-There, both velocimetry and determination of average diffusion coefficient, D, was possible with a statistical uncertainty of $\sigma \leq \Delta D/D \approx$ 0.02 at transmissions of 40% and larger and we studied systems undergoing phase transitions and suspensions under symmetric and asymmetric solvent flows [41].
+rapid development of time domain Dynamic Light Scattering (DLS).
+However, it quickly became a versatile standard approach to probe flowing, sheared or even turbulent systems [38-40].

+We here employ the recently introduced Super-Heterodyne Laser Doppler-Velocimetry (SH-LDV) allowing for the correction of multiple scattering by an empirical post-recording correction scheme [41].
+There, both velocimetry and the determination of average diffusion coefficients, D, was possible with a statistical uncertainty of $\sigma \leq \Delta D/D \approx 0.02$ at transmissions of 40% and larger and we studied systems undergoing phase transitions and suspensions under symmetric and asymmetric solvent flows [42].
 For the competing cross correlation techniques, similar values have been reported, with modulated 3D cross correlation showing somewhat better marks due to the modulation induced increase of the intercept [32].
 In the instrumental setup used here, we combine super-heterodyning (rendering the actual signal free of low-frequency noise and artefacts) with small angle scattering (allowing model-free access to the velocity distribution irrespective of the sample structure) and a large detection volume (providing excellent ensemble averaging).
 Moreover, we use a facile frequency-space correction scheme to isolate and subtract the multiple-scattering background and obtain high quality Doppler spectra for evaluation.
 This for the first time enables us to characterize the performance of catalytic self-propelled micro-swimmers in a turbid background bulk suspension of passive particles.